gtheler/thesis/020-neutronica/README.md

 > | it was the epoch of belief,
 > | it was the epoch of incredulity...
 > | _Charles Dickens, A Tale of Two Cities, 1859_

+> In an enterprise such as the development nuclear physics
+> the difference between ideas, hopes, suggestions and theoretical
+> calculations, and solid numbers based on measurement, is paramount.
+> All the committees, the politicking and the plans would have come
+> to naught if a few unpredictable nuclear cross sections
+> had been different from what they are by a factor of two.
+>
+> _Emilio Segré_
 :::
 :::::